SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 other name.
 They could seek to employ cheap immigrant labour (the immigrants are never the problem, they're your solution, especially in these fixed exchange rate situations).
 The exporters could also make their goods more attractive by cutting the wages they pay to reduce their rices.
 Again, austerity.
+This always results in higher involuntary unemployment.

 There is no non austere solution, I hope you can see.